yuja/jj/docs/glossary.md

 them as a sequence of 12 letters in the k-z range, at the beginning of a line.
 These are actually hexadecimal numbers that use "digits" z-k instead of 0-9a-f.

+## Change offset

+Sometimes a change ID might not unambiguously identify a commit, such as if the commit is hidden or if the change ID is [divergent][divergent-change].
+In these cases, you can add an offset after the change ID to make it clear which commit you are referring to, with the most recent commit having an offset of 0.
+For instance, the most recent commit with change ID `xyz` could be referred to as `xyz/0`, while the one before it would be `xyz/1`, and so on.

 ## Commit

 A snapshot of the files in the repository at a given point in time (technically